yzh503/yzh503.github.io/_posts/2015-08-19-Kali-installation-tips-for-MBP-2015.markdown

 {% highlight Bash shell script %}
 ifconfig
 {% endhighlight %}
-There is only localhost "lo".To fix this, download the firmware for macbook pro 2015 from [**here**](https://git.kernel.org/cgit/linux/ke...43602-pcie.bin)
+There is only localhost "lo".
+To fix this, download the firmware for macbook pro 2015 from [**here**](https://git.kernel.org/cgit/linux/ke...43602-pcie.bin)
 Copy the file into /lib/firmware/brcm

 {% highlight Bash shell script %}